openziti/ziti-doc/docusaurus/docs/guides/securing-apis/aks-api-with-nginx-ziti-module.md

 Currently, configmaps have a binary file limit of 1MB and the size of the ngx-ziti-module is around 2~3MBs.
 Therefore, the module can not be uploaded to the existing nginx image.
 One needs to build a custom image and add the module to it during the build process.

 - Follow steps to build @[ngx-ziti-module](https://github.com/openziti/ngx_ziti_module/blob/main/README.md#build-using-cmake)
-- Follow Steps to create @[nginx ingress controller image](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/#building-the-image-and-pushing-it-to-the-private-registry)
+- Follow steps to create @[nginx ingress controller image](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/#building-the-image-and-pushing-it-to-the-private-registry)

 :::tip
-One way to update the build is to add to thier Dockerfile (`build/Dockerfile`) this snippet of code in the common section, i.e. `FROM ${BUILD_OS} as common`
+One way to update the build is to add to the Dockerfile (`build/Dockerfile`) this snippet of code under the common section, i.e. `FROM ${BUILD_OS} as common`
 ```shell
 # copy ziti module
 COPY  ./ngx_ziti_module.so /usr/lib/nginx/modules